trizin/NFT-Marketplace-on-Avalanche/README.md

 maxBidder = msg.sender; // The address of the new highest bidder
 ```

 Next, we have to check if the bid (`msg.value`) is greater or equal to the direct buy price.
-In that case, we will need to set the `isDirectBuy` to `true`, thus end the auction.
+In that case, we will need to set the `isDirectBuy` to `true`; thus, close the auction.

 ```solidity
 if(msg.value >= directBuyPrice){ // If the bid is higher or equal to the direct buy price